permafrost06/contacts-manager-wp/README.md

 Example: `[contacts-manager id="23"]` will display the contact with id "23".

 ## Todo:

-* Add/remove/edit functionality in the admin panel.
+- Add/remove/edit functionality in the admin panel.
-* Add actions and filters.
+- Add actions and filters.

+### Note: Does not check for edge-cases.
+E.g. if not existent ID is supplied etc.